Link switches to other language version

 Check now

-No tuition fees, only student welfare contribution incl. semester ticket for public transport in Berlin/Brandenburg
+no tuition fees, only a semester contribution including semester ticket for local public transport

 Languages of instruction